faizanraza09/introToIM/midtermProject/journal.md

 ## Step 6 - Implementing the State Manager
 Then I decided to create a state variable which would take different values from 0 to 9 depending on where the code was at where state 0 meant the starting screen and state 9 meaning the restart screen.
 From then on the code started looking cleaner and a lot easier to implement.
 To move the player in line with the platform I just equated the players x coordinate with the platform x coordinate when state 7 was reached.

-## Step 7 - Creating the Score Board
+## Step 7 - Creating the Score Board and the Background
 After the game mechanics were nearing completion, i created a simple score board which would update by 1 when the player would make a stick appropriate to reach the platform.
+I aslo searched up a background image and preloaded and integrated that.

 ## Step 8 - Game Over and Restart Screen
 When the player wouldnt make the stick in line with the platform , he would reach the sticks end and then the game would be over.
 The game over screen then says game over and displays the score with an option to restart the game.